Superregnum: Eukaryota

 Nederlands: Japanse makreelgeep

-The Pacific saury, Cololabis saira, is a member of the family Scomberesocidae.
-This saury, which is a food source in some East Asian cuisines, is also known by the name mackerel pike.
+The Pacific saury (Cololabis saira) is species of fish in the family Scomberesocidae.
+Saury is a seafood in several East Asian cuisines and is also known by the name mackerel pike.

 Biology

-These pelagic schooling fish are found in the North Pacific, from Japan eastward to the Gulf of Alaska and southward to subtropical Mexico; 67°N – 18°N, 137°E – 108°W, preferring temperatures around 15 – 18°C. Pacific saury are usually found near the surface (though they may have a depth range of 0 – 230 m), and they are known to glide above the surface of the water when moving away from predators (a behavior that links them to the flying fish, a cousin of the saury family).
+These pelagic schooling fish are found in the North Pacific, from China, Korea and Japan eastward to the Gulf of Alaska and southward to subtropical Mexico,[2] preferring temperatures around 15 – 18 °C. Pacific saury is usually found near the surface (though they may have a depth range of 0 – 230 m).

 The Pacific saury is a highly migratory species.
 Adults are generally found offshore, near the surface of the ocean, in schools.
 Juveniles associate with drifting seaweed.
 Pacific saury are oviparous.
-Eggs are attached to one another and to floating objects such as seaweed via filaments on the shell surface.
+Eggs are attached to floating objects, such as seaweed, via filaments on the shell surface.

-The saury feeds on zooplankton, such as copepods, krill, amphipods, and the eggs and larvae of common fish, such as anchovies, due to their lack of stomach, and their short straight intestines.
+The saury feeds on zooplankton, such as copepods, krill, amphipods, and the eggs and larvae of common fish, such as anchovies, due to their lack of stomach, and their short straight intestines [citation needed].
+The internal organs of the saury may contain small, red, earthworm-like parasites named Rhadinorhynchus selkirki; these are harmless.[citation needed]

 A few of the natural predators of Pacific saury include marine mammals, squid and tuna.